-As strange as it sounds, it’s great to hear that you are paying attention to what’s coming out of there during your period.
+As strange as it sounds, it’s great to hear that you are paying attention to what’s coming out of your vagina during your period.
 A lot of times we concern ourselves with the weird things that come out between our periods.
 Clotting is not too uncommon.
-You’re most likely to find them during heavy flow days – they look like blobs of sticky jelly.
+You’re most likely to find them during heavy flow days or during a heavy period – they look like blobs of sticky jelly.
 Yucky, but normal.

 What should you do when you have lots of blood clots during period?